Pikamuchu/pika-web-crawler-test/README.md

 * [Git](https://git-scm.com/downloads) - optional

 ### Folder structure
-* root: Contains the README.md, the main configuration to execute the project such as package.json or any other configuration file.
+* root: Contains the README.md, the main configuration to execute the project such as package.json or any other configuration files.
-* bin: Contains the oclif script run.
+* bin: Contains the application run script.
-* scripts: Contains the scripts to start/stop Chrome in headless mode or any other system script required to run the tests.
-* src: Contains the source code for crawler test script.
+* src: Contains the source code for application script.
 * node_modules: Contains third party JS libraries used in this project

 ### Setting up Dev